JJ/p6-math-constants/README.md

   * [Planck constant and reduced constant](https://en.wikipedia.org/wiki/Planck_constant) in J/s as `plancks-h` or `ℎ` and `plancks-reduced-h` or `ℏ`.

-  * [Boltzmann constant](https://en.wikipedia.org/wiki/Boltzmann_constant) as `boltzmann-constant`.
+  * [Boltzmann constant](https://en.wikipedia.org/wiki/Boltzmann_constant) as `boltzmann-constant` or `k`.
 Previous versions of Math::Constants had this in eV.
 The value is now in standard SI units.
 The eV postfix operator can be used to get the previous value if needed.

   * [Coulomb constant](https://en.wikipedia.org/wiki/Coulomb_constant) as `coulomb-constant` or `K0`.